LArSoft/larsoft.github.io/LArSoftWiki/LArSoftInternals/Overview_of_Building_a_LArSoft_Release.md

 ### final merge

 The argument given to the merge command is the name of the release/vxx_yy_zz branch.
+This is vestigial at this point, since the head of master will be merged with develop.
+(Note that there is a different process for test, patch, and other releases made on branches.)

     cd $MRB_SOURCE
     manageLArGithub merge v09_46_00

 ### announcement

-Send an email to the larsoft mailing list announcing the release and briefly describing important changes.
-I use an email template and update it with relevant details for each release.
+Send an email to the larsoft mailing list announcing the release.
+Be sure to include a link to the release notes.

 ## Random notes